 Chrono Trigger was, at some point, about going to the fair and having fun.
 You even meet a cute girl.
 Her pendant causes time travel, and wacky times are had by all.
 Even after you get tried and thrown in a cell for a few days, things are still lighthearted.
 Then you leap in the nearly dead future and see a recording of how the world ended...

-The sequel, Chrono Cross, starts out rather okay, but after mid game, the hero gets his body switched with the bad guy, and the plot goes complicated and dark.
+Chrono Cross starts out rather okay, but after mid game, the hero gets his body switched with the bad guy, and the plot goes complicated and dark.
 Worse, the story's tying up with Chrono Trigger by destroying every happy part of the prequel.
 Crono, Marle, and Lucca are likely to be killed shortly after "Trigger" ends, and Schala is turned from a heroic sacrificial woman to a Woobie, Destroyer of Worlds.
 Also it's stated that a future that once existed is erased from the timelime.
 The people end up in a dark limbo where it is cold and you can never die, this is hinted at even back when you rescue Marle early in the first game.
 So not only did Chrono send the future denizens to And I Must Scream but Lavos was never truly defeated, in fact it became even more powerful it was all for nothing.

 Zig-Zagged in Kingdom Hearts.
 While the first games released chronologically were pretty lighthearted, Days and Birth By Sleep are actually a lot darker in general, what with finding new characters who were Doomed by Canon and finding it all set in a Crap Saccharine World and a couple malicious villains.
 The games even started off pretty lighthearted, too.